lasthyphen/dgc-polls/governance/delegates/0x8eCe1010fE79D5733eAA8bF90712Cc385Db74DD6/profile.md

 Twitter: @pawel
 External Website: https://dijets.io/council

+### Brief Introduction

 ### DGC Member Statement

-#### Brief Introduction

-#### Our Beliefs as a Delegate

-#### Why Should DJTX Holders select you for delegation?
+### Why Should DJTX Holders select you for delegation?

 ### Conflicts of Interest

+I confirm that I do not participate in any other organisation's voting process or DAO governance activities that would represent a potential conflict of interest.

+### DGC Member Declaration

+As Dijets Council Member I will;

+ - operate and vote on proposals that I believe will be in the best interest of Dijets and DJTX Holders.
+ - professionally and unbiasedly review each proposal prior to the submission of my vote.
+ - within reason - be accessible to the community to answer questions and discuss my voting rationale when required.

-I have read and understood the [DGC Member's Manifesto](https://dijets.io/manifesto) and agree to carefully abide by all the points entailed.
+I have read, understood and signed the [DGC Member's Manifesto](https://dijets.io/manifesto) and agree to carefully abide by the points entailed in it.

-### Waiver of liability

-By delegating to DGC Member Pawel Burdzy, you acknowledge and agree that DGC Members participate in Dijets Governance on a "Best Efforts Basis" and will not be liable for any form of damages related to participation in accordance to Dijets Governance and DIPs Framework.